Steve McQueen: Relationships and friendships

-While still attending Stella Adler's school in New York, McQueen dated Gia Scala.
+McQueen dated British-American actress Gia Scala whilst attending Stella Adler's school in New York.

-On November 2, 1956, he married Filipino actress and dancer Neile Adams, with whom he had a daughter, Terry Leslie (June 5, 1959 – March 19, 1998), and a son, Chad (born December 28, 1960).
-McQueen and Adams divorced in 1972.
-In her autobiography, My Husband, My Friend, Adams stated that she had an abortion in 1971, when their marriage was on the rocks.
-One of McQueen's four grandchildren is actor Steven R. McQueen (who is best known for playing Jeremy Gilbert in The Vampire Diaries and Jimmy Borelli in Chicago Fire).
+On November 2, 1956, McQueen married Filipino actress and dancer Neile Adams, with whom he had a daughter named Terry Leslie (June 5, 1959 – March 19, 1998) and a son named Chad (December 28, 1960 – September 11, 2024).
+McQueen and Adams divorced on March 14, 1972.
+Chad became an actor and race car driver like his father.
+In her autobiography, My Husband, My Friend, Adams said that she got an abortion in 1971 when their marriage was on the rocks.

+Via his son Chad, one of McQueen's four grandchildren is Steven R. McQueen, who also became an actor.
+His granddaughter via his daughter Terry is actress and producer Molly McQueen.
 Mamie Van Doren claimed to have had an affair with McQueen and tried hallucinogens with him around 1959.
-Actress-model Lauren Hutton also said that she had an affair with McQueen in the early 1960s.
-In 1971–1972, while separated from Adams, McQueen had a relationship with Junior Bonner co-star Barbara Leigh, which included her pregnancy and an abortion.
+Actress-model Lauren Hutton said that she also had an affair with McQueen around 1964.
+In 1971–1972, while separated from Adams, McQueen had a relationship with Junior Bonner co-star Barbara Leigh, ending in pregnancy and abortion.

-In Cheyenne, Wyoming in 1973, McQueen married actress Ali MacGraw, his co-star in The Getaway, but this marriage ended in a divorce in 1978.
+McQueen married his The Getaway co-star Ali MacGraw in Cheyenne, Wyoming, on July 12, 1973, and they divorced on August 9, 1978.
 MacGraw suffered a miscarriage during their marriage.
-Some friends later claimed that MacGraw was the one true love of McQueen's life: "He was madly in love with her until the day he died."

-In 1973, McQueen was one of the pallbearers at Bruce Lee's funeral along with James Coburn, Bruce's brother Robert Lee, Peter Chin, Dan Inosanto, and Taky Kimura.
+McQueen's closest friend in his last years, martial-arts master Pat Johnson, claimed that MacGraw was the one true love of McQueen's life: "He was madly in love with her until the day he died."
+In 1973, McQueen was one of the pallbearers at Bruce Lee's funeral, along with James Coburn, Lee's brother Robert, Peter Chin, Dan Inosanto, and Taky Kimura.

-After discovering a mutual interest in racing, McQueen and Great Escape co-star James Garner became good friends and lived near each other.
-McQueen recalled:

-I could see that Jim was neat around his place.
+After discovering a mutual interest in racing, McQueen and The Great Escape co-star James Garner became good friends and lived near each other.
+McQueen recalled, "I could see that Jim was neat around his place.
 Flowers trimmed, no papers in the yard... grass always cut.
 So to piss him off, I'd start lobbing empty beer cans down the hill into his driveway.
 He'd have his drive all spick 'n' span when he left the house, then get home to find all these empty cans.
-Took him a long time to figure out it was me.
+Took him a long time to figure out it was me."

-On January 16, 1980, less than a year before his death, McQueen married model Barbara Minty.
-Barbara Minty, in her book Steve McQueen: The Last Mile, wrote of McQueen becoming an Evangelical Christian toward the end of his life.
-This was due in part to the influences of his flying instructor, Sammy Mason, Mason's son Pete, and Barbara herself.
+On January 16, 1980, less than 10 months before his death, McQueen married fashion model Barbara Minty.
+In her book Steve McQueen: The Last Mile, Barbara Minty wrote that McQueen, who was raised Catholic, became an evangelical Christian toward the end of his life.
+This was due in part to the influences of his flying instructor Sammy Mason, Mason's son Pete, and Barbara herself.
 McQueen attended his local church, Ventura Missionary Church, and was visited by evangelist Billy Graham shortly before his death.